 PATCH (Providers and Teens Communicating for Health) is an innovative, youth-driven program working to ensure all youth are able to receive high-quality, youth-friendly healthcare services.

-As a member of the Buffalo community, I commit to the aspirations of the HOPE Buffalo initiative to reduce teen pregnancy.
-Collectively, we can create a sense of purpose and hope for our youth and build a promising future for the City of Buffalo!
+As a member of the Buffalo community, I commit to the aspirations of the HOPE Buffalo initiative to help our teens grow into the adults they want to be.
+Collectively, we can build a promising future for the City of Buffalo!

 640 Ellicott St, Suite 476 Buffalo, NY 14203